J.W. Harris (bull rider): 2015 season

-On February 15, Harris competed in the PBR Caterpillar Classic held in the Sprint Center in Kansas City, Missouri.
+On February 15, Harris competed in the PBR Caterpillar Classic held at the Sprint Center in Kansas City, Missouri.
 It was his first event win on the BFTS.
-Harris made a qualified ride on all three rounds with a winning total of 261.5 points, and was the only rider to do so, thus he could have collected his championship belt before the Championship round.
-But Harris wanted that round, which contains the 15 toughest bulls.
+Harris made a qualified ride on all three rounds with a winning total of 261.5 points, and was the only rider to do so, thus he could have collected his championship belt buckle before the championship round.
+But Harris wanted that round, which contained the 15 toughest bulls.
 "I was riding more for personal satisfaction and more out there to prove a point than anything".
 Harris said.
 "I can still ride the short-round bulls".
 Harris rode Gotta Go Joe for 86.50 points, Closing Time for 86.50 points, and Crystal Can Do for 88.50 points.
-He rode Crystal Can Do in the Championship round.
+He rode Crystal Can Do in the championship round.
 His performance that weekend earned him 400 event points for coming in first in the event.
 He also earned a total of 525 event points towards the World Standings.
 Harris expressed that he felt good to ride the championship bull and "get back to why I started bull riding in the first place, to just have fun".

 In February in Anaheim, California, Harris faced Mick E Mouse, for a second time.
 The bull bucked him off in 2.65 seconds and scored a career best of 47 points.

 On March 22, in Albuquerque, New Mexico, at the Ty Murray Invitational, in WisePies Arena, on a Sunday afternoon, Harris met up with the three-time World Champion Bull Contender Mick E. Mouse for the third time.
 His owner, Marlene Henry, was watching anxiously 10 yd away from where Harris was preparing in the chute.
 The bull threw Harris to the ground in 2.97 seconds.
 Henry was anxious about the matchup; she hoped Harris didn't ride her bull as they were trying to break Bushwacker's buckoff streak record of 42 straight buckoffs.
 But at the same time, she had respect for him.
 Mick E.'s handler Ken Loudamy added, "I loved that he picked him and I love that he has that tenacity in him to try and ride him.
 I think he can ride him".
 Harris felt if he could work out his issues with the location of his free arm, he could ride him.
 But, due to medical issues, Mick E. Mouse was euthanized in early August 2015, unridden.